zyd5csi8/Tableau-10-Desktop-QA/README.md

 **What is LOD of Filter?**

-Before we discussing about LOD Expressions, we must understand the running squence of Filters and their LOD.
+Before us discussing about LOD Expressions, we must understand the running sequence of Filters and their LOD.

-There are different types of Flters in Tableau, and they will run in the following sequence:
+There are different types of Filters in Tableau, and they will run in the following sequence:
 1. Extract Filters
 2. Data Source Filters
 3. Context Filters